 The core course “NYC as Arts and Resource” includes a 3-credit seminar followed by a practical 3-credit complementary event, tour, guest class, or lecture that underscores what was covered in the class.
 The 10-hour per week, 3-credit Internship is an invaluable opportunity to see inside of the art world; the workshop/lab with warm-up technique class includes practical studio lab work that culminates in two NYC performances.
 In addition, we attend a minimum of three performances per week with some pre and post performance gatherings and discussions.
 Students independently take dance classes and workshops in studios of their choice.
 Besides going to museums and tours as a class, students are encouraged to explore the city on their own.
 From working at the best arts organizations in the city connections are established that extend beyond the single semester.

-We excel in the quality and diversity of class experiences and opportunities to meet and talk with well-known figures in dance world, including scholars, performers, choreographers, critics, filmmakers, and producers/presenters.
-Guest in 2015 included: Monica Bill Barnes, Bill T. Jones, Ana “Rockafella” Garcia, “Storyboard P,” Noemie LaFrance, Brahms “Bravo” LaFortune, Okwui Okpokwasili, Doug Elkins, and Jorge “PopMster Fabel” Pabon.
-Joining the FSU students are New York University and University of Florida students, and, students will also be sharing some classes and panel-collaborations with dance students from the New School for Social Research.
+We excel in the high quality and diversity of class experiences and opportunities to meet and talk with well-known figures in dance world, including scholars, performers, choreographers, critics, filmmakers, and producers/presenters.
+Guest have included: Monica Bill Barnes, Bill T. Jones, Ana “Rockafella” Garcia, “Storyboard P,” Noemie LaFrance, Brahms “Bravo” LaFortune, Okwui Okpokwasili, Doug Elkins, and Jorge “PopMaster Fabel” Pabon.
+Joining the FSU students are New York University and University of Florida students, and, students also share some classes and panel-collaborations with dance students from the New School for Social Research.